prakharmrsl/easypcceo.github.io/pages/motherboard/motherboard.md

 <li><a href="#best-motherboards-for-your-cpu" id="markdown-toc-best-motherboards-for-your-cpu">Best Motherboards for Your CPU</a></li>
 </ul>

 Though we don’t suggest you bank your entire budget on just your motherboard, we’ve seen some crazy configurations using $300 motherboards with $80 processors, which is a big mistake.

+[Your motherboard doesn't matter all that much for gaming](/does-motherboard-matter-gaming/) so don't spend half of your budget on the best motherboard around!

 The same goes in the opposite direction.